a-olguin/toy-embedder/README.md

 hello world.
 Let's start loading Python from C.

 To build, run `cmake .` and `cmake --build .`.
 This should build the embedder project and create a binary called `embedder` that can be run.
 On run, it steps through some basic prints exercising functionality to load & execute python from a C application.
+Note: a quick ls -l investigation shows the dynamically loaded python library is ~5MB.